Nukesor/selfhosted-gaming/content/garrys_mod/ttt/_index.md

 title = "Trouble in Terrorist Town" sort_by = "weight"
 insert_anchor_links = "right"
+date = 2020-06-28

+[taxonomies]
+tags = ["garrys mod", "trouble in terroristtown"] categories = ["fps", "first-person-shooter", "fun"] authors = ["Arne Beer"]
 +++

-# Trouble in Terrorist Town

 This section deals with setting up a Garry's Mod server for the game mode _Trouble in Terrorist Town_ (TTT).

-## Prerequisites

-Follow the installation instruction for Garry's Mod server in the [Garry's Mod section](/garrys_mod/).
+Before you start with this setup, please make sure that you followed the installation instruction for Garry's Mod server in the [Garry's Mod](/garrys_mod/) section.

 ## Installation